 - We share information about master degrees and highlight tuition free and fully funded degrees.

-- We interview human rights employees to provide entry level professionals with career insights.
+- We interview human rights employees to provide young professionals with career insights.

-- We hire human rights professionals and students to write articles about their area of expertise.
+- We hire human rights experts, practitioners and students to write articles about their area of expertise.

 About the Founder

 Human Rights Careers was founded by Robert Fellner in 2015.
 Robert has several years of working experience in human rights.
-From 2016 to 2020 he worked as Human Rights Education Technology Project Manager at the International Secretariat of Amnesty International.
-He led Amnesty International’s global instructional design work delivering on educational experiences across various channels including Amnesty’s Human Rights Academy, Harvard’s edX and FutureLearn.
+From 2016 to 2020 he worked as Global Human Rights Education Technology Project Manager at the International Secretariat of Amnesty International.
+He led Amnesty International’s global instructional design work delivering on educational experiences across various channels including Amnesty’s Human Rights Academy, edX and FutureLearn.
 Robert also worked as Web content and Social Media Manager at Amnesty Austria.
+Beside running Human Rights Careers, Robert regularly works as consultant and independent expert for international human rights organizations.
 Robert studied Human Rights and Literature in Vienna (Austria) and London (United Kingdom) and previously worked as lecturer at Ain Shams University during the years of the Egyptian Uprising 2011 -2012 and for the Austrian Ministry of Education.
 His work has taken Robert to Egypt, UK, Lebanon, India, Poland, Russia, Canada, South Africa and Spain.

 Who runs Human Rights Careers

-Human Rights Careers is currently led by Robert Fellner and run by several entry, mid-career and senior-level human rights professionals and freelancers.
+Human Rights Careers is currently led by Robert Fellner and run by several entry, mid-career and executive-level human rights experts, practitioners, academics and freelancers.
 Our writers and interviewees include current and former employees of the United Nations, International Committee of the Red Cross, Amnesty International and other major human rights organizations around the world.
-All authors on human rights careers have academic or working experience in the field of human rights or a closely related subject area.
+All authors on human rights careers have academic or working experience in human rights or a closely related subject area.